Examples of routes

 If the route is to cover the postcode areas “82*” on Mondays, “84*” on Tuesdays and Fridays, “86*” on Wednesdays, “87*” on Thursdays and “88*” on Fridays, do the following:

-1. Set the route schedule in Weekly, and select Monday to Friday.
+Set the route schedule to Weekly, and select Monday to Friday inclusive.
 For more information, see Schedule, routes (window).

-The columns for Saturday and Sunday are greyed out, as the route does not operate on those days of the week according to the timetable we have just set.
-This means that it doesn't matter whether Saturday and Sunday are selected or not.
+The columns for Saturday and Sunday are grey, as the route does not operate on those days of the week according to the timetable we have just set.
+This means that it doesn’t matter whether Saturday and Sunday are selected or not.
 The schedule takes precedence over these settings.

-If you wish to change this at a later date so that the postcode area “82*” is served on both Mondays and Thursdays, simply tick Thursday for the postcode area “82*”.
+If, at a later date, you wish to change the settings so that the postcode area “82*” is served on both Mondays and Thursdays, simply tick Thursday for the postcode area “82*”.

-If you then wish to change the schedule so that the postcode area “82*” is served on Mondays, Thursdays and Saturdays, select Saturday for the postcode area and then amend the schedule so that the route is also served on Saturdays.
+If you then wish to change the settings so that the postcode area “82*” is served on Mondays, Thursdays and Saturdays, tick Saturday for that postcode area and then amend the schedule so that the route is also served on Saturdays.
 Unless you change the timetable, there will be no service on Saturday.

 Distribution route involving large volumes of goods to and from the same street